 Photo shows fly tied on a Daiichi 1250 barbless hook.

-In addition to orange, which is perhaps the most popular "Partridge and ..." color, tie them also in yellow (which is an excellent imitation for sulfers), green (for any of the caddis species in which the pupae have green bodies), red (to see if Michael Hackney's favorite brookie fly becomes your favorite as well), and both peacock herl and pheasant tail because flies with those materials just seem to catch a lot of fish.
+In addition to orange, which is perhaps the most popular "Partridge and ..." color, tie them also in yellow (which is an excellent imitation for sulfers), green (for any of the caddis species in which the pupae have green bodies), red (to see if Michael Hackney's favorite brookie fly becomes your favorite as well).
+Also tie them with bodies of peacock herl or pheasant tail because flies with those materials just seem to catch a lot of fish.
+They aren't as durable, but boy do they work.

 Yvon Chouinard wrote an article for Fly Fisherman magazine on the simplicity and effectiveness of a pheasant tail and partridge soft hackle, which he used as his only fly for a year.

 The fly also works quite nicely when tied as a sakasa kebari.
-The fly shown here used hen pheasant for the hackle, but partridge is just as effective and much easier to obtain.
+The fly shown here used hen pheasant for the hackle, but partridge is just as effective, easier to obtain and the smaller feather is more suitable for smaller flies.

 After starting the thread and winding on the hackle, advance the thread to the bend and tie in about 4 pheasant tail barbs, bring the thread back to just behind the hackle in touching turns, then wind the pheasant tail up to where you have left the thread.